 The Town has taken steps to exceed minimum State requirements for stormwater volume control and water quality buffers for new development and instituted land use planning and policies that have to some extent reduced surface water impacts from new development and exceeded what many other jurisdictions have pursued.
 The Town has also actively worked with the Bolin Creek Watershed Restoration Team to restore the aquatic health of Bolin Creek.
 Nevertheless, monitoring of aquatic life continues to identify concerns for the health of Bolin Creek, and stormwater runoff is also known to impact Morgan Creek and other creeks in Carrboro.
 From the viewpoint of residents with properties regularly experience flooding impacts, however, the Town has not yet been able to comprehensively respond to these impacts.
 The reality of climate change means that it will likely become more difficult in the future to adequately safeguard the health of local streams and citizens properties.
-In addition, the Town administers an NPDES Phase II stormwater permit, and also will be pursuing a multimillion dollar initiative in the next decade to comply with the Jordan Lake Existing Development Rules.
+In addition, the Town is faced with both current and new future regulatory requirements related to stormwater runoff.
+The Town administers an NPDES Phase II stormwater permit, and also will be pursuing a multimillion dollar initiative in the next decade to comply with the Jordan Lake Existing Development Rules.